JDMachlys/Roblox-Alt-GeneratoR/README.md

 ## Features

-- Feature 1: This feature allows you to do something amazing.
+- Feature 1: This feature allows you to generate strong and secure passwords.
-- Feature 2: This feature lets you accomplish another incredible task.
+- Feature 2: This feature enables you to create Roblox accounts automatically through the Roblox API.
-- Feature 3: Here's another awesome feature that you'll love.
+- Feature 3: This feature allows you to create Roblox accounts using browser automation, bypassing CAPTCHA challenges.
+- Feature 4: With this feature, you can generate random and unique usernames for your Roblox accounts.

 ## Contributing